 The Compliance and Risk Committee is also in charge of identifying and managing the key risks for the entire company.
 This committee takes into account the climate-related risks that may have a significant impact on the business, considers what issues should be handled, determines the priority, and puts together a response policy.

-By 2030, we will aim to eliminate 100% of Scope 1+21,2 emissions, and reduce emissions related to added value for Scope 33,4 by 51.6% compared to the amount in 2020.
-We are planning to obtain SBT certification for these targets by June 2023.
+By 2030, we will aim to reduce 100% of scope 1+21,2 emissions compared to our benchmark year (FY2021.6), and reduce emissions related to added value for scope 33,4 by 51.6%.

-Actual Amount of Emissions in FY2022 (July 2021‒June 2022): In FY2022, Mercri Group as a whole had about 38,000 tons of greenhouse gas emissions (see below).
-Since last fiscal year, we were able to reduce Scope 1+2 emissions by 75% and the intensity of Scope 3 emissions by 10.5%.
+In FY2023, Mercari Group as a whole had about 43,000 tons of greenhouse gas emissions.
+Compared to our benchmark year (FY2021.6), we were able to reduce scope 1+2 emissions by 70% and the intensity of scope 3 emissions by 32%.
 We will continue to work on various initiatives to achieve our 2030 targets.

 1. Scope 1: Direct emissions from fuel use by our company